 Tellingly, Cheryl’s first progress photos are headless.
 She couldn’t trust that they wouldn’t somehow go public.
 And she couldn’t deal with the idea of anyone seeing her in that condition.

 She was tired of living this way.
 Tired of being overweight.
 Tired of being tired.

 Meanwhile, around the end of August 2011, she noticed a troubling tingling in her forefinger.
 Over time, the tingling spread and got worse.
 She was sometimes in pain.

 She made the program work for her.

-Unable to do many of the prescribed Lean Eating exercises, for months she substituted with intervals on the treadmill.
+Unable to do many of the prescribed Precision Nutrition Coaching exercises, for months she substituted with intervals on the treadmill.

 And all the while, she was feeling worried — what was that weird sensation? — and also guilty, because she wasn’t doing what she was prescribed in the program.

 She couldn’t even bear to tell even her coach what was going on until October.